britram/rains-prototype/draft-trammell-rains-protocol.md

   query to those servers, noting the reply for the received query depends on the replies for the forwarded query.
 If not, it:
-- determines the responsible authority servers for the zone containing the query name in the query for contexts requested, and forwards the query to those authority servers, noting the reply for the received query depends on the reply for the forwarded query.
+- determines the responsible authority servers for the zone containing the query name in the query for the context requested, and forwards the query to those authority servers, noting the reply for the received query depends on the reply for the forwarded query.